 If this list seems broad to you, you’re definitely not wrong thinking so.
 The nature of knowledge management systems is such that any software solution capable of transmitting information can be considered part of the KMS stack.

 This list is by no means exhaustive.
-Many other software types also fall under the umbrella of knowledge management systems.
+Many other software types also fall under the umbrella of knowledge management systems because of this broad definition.

 However, the broad consensus is that any tool that assists in the gathering, discussion, storage or distribution of knowledge can be considered a knowledge management system that enhances the larger KM process.